collinsezedike/commit-bot/README.md

 - The robot does not push the committed changes to Github.
 Yet.

-- The robot creates log files that will not be committed.
+- The robot creates log files which will not be committed.